Azure/bicep-types-az/generated/databoxedge/microsoft.databoxedge/2022-03-01/types.md

 * **encryptedPassword**: [AsymmetricEncryptedSecret](#asymmetricencryptedsecret): The password details.
 * **shareAccessRights**: [ShareAccessRight](#shareaccessright)[] (ReadOnly): List of shares that the user has rights on.
 This field should not be specified during user creation.
 * **userType**: 'ARM' | 'LocalManagement' | 'Share' | string (Required): Type of the user.

+## VmMemory
+### Properties
+* **currentMemoryUsageMB**: int: The current memory used by the virtual machine.
+* **startupMemoryMB**: int: The total amount of RAM in the virtual machine, as seen by the guest  operating system.
+For a virtual machine with dynamic memory enabled, this represents the initial memory available at startup.